Salkantay Trek & Machu Picchu

 Quelccaya Ice Cap & Glacier

-The Quelccaya Ice Cap is the second largest glaciated area in the tropics and one of the few remaining tropical ice caps with glaciers.
+The Quelccaya Ice Cap is the second largest glaciated area in the tropics and one of the few remaining tropical ice caps.
 Located in the Cordillera Oriental section of the Peruvian Andes, it sits at an average altitude of 5,470 meters (17,950 feet) and spans an area of 44 square kilometers (17 square miles).
-As with the majority of the Earth's glaciers, the Quelccaya Ice cap has retreated significantly since it was first studied.
+Like most of the Earth's glaciers, the Quelccaya Ice Cap has retreated significantly since it was first studied.

-When I first learned about it before my trip to Peru, I knew I had to visit but there was only one company that took tourists there: Ayni Peru.
+When I first learned about it before my trip to Peru, I knew I had to visit, though there was only one company that offered tours there: Ayni Peru.
 The tour guides were particularly fond of a glacial lake that they kept mentioning.
-Reaching that lake (picture four) is exhausting given the altitude but the place was absolutely wonderful and so remote.
-Being there feels like you are at the end of the world.
+Reaching that lake (picture four) is exhausting due to the altitude, but the place was absolutely wonderful and incredibly remote.
+Being there feels like being at the edge of the world.

 Quelccaya Ice Cap, Peru